Professor of Theological Ethics and Moral Philosophy

-Kevin Jung’s work lies in areas that intersect with religious ethics and moral philosophy.
-He is especially interested in moral epistemology, moral ontology, and action theory where he brings contemporary moral philosophy into conversation with religious ethics.
-He is currently working on various philosophical and theological problems (e.g., weakness of the will, self-deception, volitional necessity, and free will) related to the will.
-Jung is the author of Christian Ethics and Commonsense Morality: An Intuitionist Account (Routledge, 2014) and Ethical Theory and Responsibility Ethics (Peter Lang, 2011), and is the editor of Religious Ethics and Constructivism: A Metaethical Inquiry (Routledge, forthcoming) and the coeditor of Doing Justice to Mercy: Religion, Law, and Criminal Justice (University of Virginia Press, 2007) and Humanity Before God: Contemporary Faces of Jewish, Christian, and Islamic Ethics (Fortress Press, 2006).
+Kevin Jung works at the intersection of theological ethics, moral philosophy, and cognitive science.
+His main scholarly interest is to show the enduring relevance of theological concepts and ideas to the contemporary world.
+He is the author of Christian Ethics and Commonsense Morality: An Intuitionist Account (Routledge, 2014) and Ethical Theory and Responsibility Ethics (Peter Lang, 2011).
+He edited Religious Ethics and Constructivism: A Metaethical Account (Routledge, 2018) and co-edited Doing Justice to Mercy: Religion, Law, and Criminal Justice (University of Virginia Press, 2007) and Humanity Before God: Contemporary Faces of Jewish, Christian, and Islamic Ethics (Fortress Press, 2006).
 His articles have appeared in academic journals, including the Journal of Religious Ethics, Harvard Theological Review, Studies in Christian Ethics, and Christian Bioethics.

 Presbyterian Church (USA)

 - Contemporary Ethical Issues

 - Christian Ethics and Commonsense Morality.
 New York: Routledge, 2014.

 - Ethical Theory and Responsibility Ethics: A Metaethical Study of H. Richard Niebuhr and Emmanuel Levinas.
 Frankfurt am Main: Peter Lang, 2011.

 - (Editor) Constructivism and Religious Ethics: A Metaethical Inquiry.
 New York: Routledge, 2018.